osv-io/blog/source/_posts/2014-08-11-redis-memonly.markdown

 Redis fills a valuable niche between memcached and a full-scale NoSQL database such as Cassandra.
 Although it's fast and perfectly usable as a simple key-value store, you can also use Redis to manage more featureful data structures such as sets and queues.

-It makes a great session cache, lightweight task queue, or a place to keep pre-rendered content or ephemeral data, and it's a [star at highscalability.com](http://highscalability.com/display/Search?moduleId=4876569&searchQuery=redis)
+It makes a great session cache, lightweight task queue, or a place to keep pre-rendered content or ephemeral data, and it's a [star at highscalability.com](http://highscalability.com/display/Search?moduleId=4876569&searchQuery=redis).

 But you probably already know that.

 ## Building Redis on OSv

-Redis works on OSv except for one feature: the [BGSAVE](http://redis.io/commands/bgsave) command.
+Redis works normally on OSv except for one feature: the [BGSAVE](http://redis.io/commands/bgsave) command.
 A Redis background save depends on the operating system's